PeterLuschny/table/README.md

 # The objectives of this library

 * The library aims to provide the ~100 most interesting integer triangles listed in the OEIS.
+If you are new to this subject look into the [ranking](https://github.com/PeterLuschny/table/blob/main/src/Ranking.txt) of the triangles to see where to begin your studies.

 * In addition, it provides a dozen methods for manipulating the triangles.

+* Further, the library serves as the basis for a project in which the triangles are analyzed in more detail and connections to other sequences are investigated.
+You can take a look here: [TriangleAnalyser](https://luschny.de/math/oeis/Abel.html).

 # Installation

-Following the advice of https://stackoverflow.com/a/16196400

-Query in your shell:
+Following an advice from [stackoverflow](https://stackoverflow.com/a/16196400) query the Python user directory in your shell:

     python -m site --user-site